voi-api/voi-api.github.io/maas-light.md

 ## Authentication

-Authentication for GBFS is same as for MDS and is described in the MDS section found [here](#mds).
+Authentication for GBFS is the same as for MDS and is described in the MDS section found [here](#mds).

 ## Free bike status